-Make sure to Save Config, and then you can move on to configuring pfSense.
+Make sure to Save Config1, and then you can move on to configuring pfSense.

-Basically, just follow this guy's guide; specifically, the pfSense portion of it, taking in to consideration that I currently only have two VLANs, not four.
+this guy’s guide (<– that link is dead, but you can find a copy of that article in the Wayback Machine.2); specifically, the pfSense portion of it, taking in to consideration that I currently only have two VLANs, not four.
 My configuration looks like the following: